Oxford's new £5 congestion charge – and what it mean for drivers

 What do critics say?

-Local businesses are also concerned it could reduce footfall, with some traders fearing delivery issues or fewer customers driving into town.
+Local businesses are also concerned that it could reduce footfall, with some traders fearing delivery issues or fewer customers driving into town.

 Campaigners have compared it to the ZEZ scheme, claiming it’s effectively a congestion charge “by another name” — and that it risks increasing inequality in who can access the city centre.